Dependency Injection

 {

-// otherwise it will fail.
+// otherwise, the binding will fail.

 container.Bind(item.GetType(), item);